 In 2007, after the National Science Foundation named Homestake as the preferred site for a proposed national Deep Underground Science and Engineering Laboratory (DUSEL), the South Dakota Science and Technology Authority (SDSTA) began reopening the former gold mine.

 In December 2010, the National Science Board decided not to fund further design of DUSEL.
-However, in 2011 the Department of Energy, through the Lawrence Berkeley National Laboratory, agreed to support ongoing science operations at the the Sanford Lab, while investigating how to use Homestake for other longer-term experiments.
-The SDSTA, which owns the Sanford Lab, continues to operate the facility under that agreement with Berkeley Lab.
+However, in 2011 the Department of Energy, through the Lawrence Berkeley National Laboratory, agreed to support ongoing science operations at Sanford Lab, while investigating how to use the underground research facility for other longer-term experiments.
+The SDSTA, which owns Sanford Lab, continues to operate the facility under that agreement with Berkeley Lab.

-The first two major physics experiments at the Sanford Lab are being installed 4,850 feet underground in an area called the Davis Campus, named for the late Ray Davis.
-The Large Underground Xenon (LUX) experiment been installed in the same cavern excavated for Ray Davis in the 1960s.
-LUX will be the most sensitive detector yet to search for dark matter—a mysterious, yet-to-be-detected substance thought to be the most prevalent matter in the universe.
-The Majorana Demonstrator experiment, also being installed in 2012, will search for a rare phenomenon called “neutrinoless double-beta decay” that could reveal whether subatomic particles called neutrinos can be their own antiparticle.
+The first two major physics experiments at the Sanford Lab are 4,850 feet underground in an area called the Davis Campus, named for the late Ray Davis.
+The Large Underground Xenon (LUX) experiment is housed in the same cavern excavated for Ray Davis's experiment in the 1960s.
+In October 2013, after an initial run of 80 days, LUX was determined to be the most sensitive detector yet to search for dark matter—a mysterious, yet-to-be-detected substance thought to be the most prevalent matter in the universe.
+The Majorana Demonstrator experiment, also on the 4850 Level, is searching for a rare phenomenon called “neutrinoless double-beta decay” that could reveal whether subatomic particles called neutrinos can be their own antiparticle.
 Detection of neutrinoless double-beta decay could help determine why matter prevailed over antimatter.
-The Majorana Demonstrator experiment is in a newly excavated space in the Davis Campus, adjacent to the original Davis cavern.
+The Majorana Demonstrator experiment is adjacent to the original Davis cavern.